 - $95 Online Application Fee

 You'll enroll in 1 service learning course and 3-4 elective courses at the CEA Dublin Center.
-You may also enroll in 1 optional elective course at the International School of Business (ISB).
+You may also enroll in up to 2 CEA virtual courses or 1 optional elective course at the International School of Business (ISB).
 Your service learning course meets for 45 contact hours and you'll spend 30 hours at your service learning site.
 Together, your course and service learning placement are worth 3 credits.
 Elective courses meet for 45 contact hours/3 credits.
 You may earn a total of 15 credits (up to 225 contact hours) during the semester.

 Your service learning placement hours may take place Monday-Friday; the exact time of day and days of the week will be determined after you arrive.
 Elective classes meet twice a week, Monday-Thursday.
 Active learning components required by your courses may be scheduled for Fridays.

 CEA virtual courses are taught in English using an online Learning Management System.
 You are expected to be an active participant in online forums, in addition to completing your regular readings, videos and homework.
 You can expect a blend of synchronous (live) and asynchronous (at your own pace) learning approaches that provide individual attention and flexibility for your learning style.
 Engaging in your “own way” gives you an opportunity to showcase your engagement in any topic or assignment while being part of an online global learning community.